blakeberg/meteor-nodejs/README.md

 #### create own
 Create a new dummy-dapp within a running container.
+Approve that container blakeberg/ssh:geth-node exists, is linked and its Ethereum client is running.

 1. connect with ssh
 2. create app dummy: `meteor create --release 1.2.1 dummy-dapp` *(first meteor is not installing if you done the dummy-app before)*